 For Site Address, choose one word.
 Do *not* choose something like www.domain.com, because then it becomes www.domain.com.domain.com.
 A good input example would be dev or subsite2.
-(You can have any site address as long as it is not blog, www, or multiple words).

 Site Title will be the new title of the subsite.
 This can be anything you would like and can be changed later.

-Mapping a domain to your subsite
+Mapping a custom domain to your subsite

 Mapping a domain to your subsite allows you to use a different custom domain to access a subsite on your Multisite network.
 For example, something.domain.com can be accessed as something.com.